Linuxbrew/brew/docs/Bottles.md

 # Bottles (binary packages)

-Bottles are produced by installing a formula with `brew install --build-bottle $FORMULA` and then bottling it with `brew bottle $FORMULA`.
+Bottles are produced by installing a formula with `brew install --build-bottle <formula>` and then bottling it with `brew bottle <formula>`.
 This outputs the bottle DSL which should be inserted into the formula file.

 ## Usage
 If a bottle is available and usable it will be downloaded and poured automatically when you `brew install <formula>`.
 If you wish to disable this you can do so by specifying `--build-from-source`.